UNION Church of bemis, tennessee

-In 1900 Bemis Bro.
-Bag Company of Boston began construction of the Cotton Mill in a large open field south of Jackson, Tennessee.
-The village was laid out with wide streets and homes for workers as well as other structures associated with life and business
+In 1900, Bemis Bro.
+Bag Company of Boston began construction of the cotton mill in a large, open field south of Jackson, Tennessee.
+The village was laid out with wide streets and homes for workers as well as other structures associated with life and business.

 Prior to 1908, worship services were held on Sundays in the assembly hall on the second floor of the Bemis Mercantile Company.
-(This assembly room was used by the company for their employee meetings as well as a place to watch movies on Saturday afternoon.).
-Various ministers came in to conduct the services which proved to be unsatisfactory so to relieve the situation, the Memphis Conference of the Methodist Episcopal Church, which met in Jackson in 1905, was asked to supply a pastor for a one year period.
+(This assembly room was used by the company for their employee meetings as well as a place to watch movies on Saturday afternoon.)
+Various ministers came in to conduct the services which proved to be unsatisfactory; so to relieve the situation, the Memphis Conference of the Methodist Episcopal Church, which met in Jackson in 1905, was asked to supply a pastor for a one year period.
 Bishop W. W. Duncan appointed Rev. E. B. Terry to this position, which he served until 1907.
 Rev. T. F. Sanders succeeded him and served for the next two years.

-Between 1911 and 1919, other churches were built by Baptist, Pentecostal, and Chuch of Christ congregations.
+Between 1911 and 1919, other churches were built by Baptist, Pentecostal, and Church of Christ congregations.
 The church remained a Union church but was under the care and direction of the Memphis Annual Conference until October 1949 when it was officially given to the Memphis Annual Conference and dedicated as a Methodist Church.
 A cornerstone marker at the front of the chapel area bears these important dates.

 During the early days of the church, the Ladies Aid Society was formed.
 In 1919, the Women’s Missionary Society was organized with 30 members.
-J. B. Young served as the Church’s first Sunday School Superintendent.
+J. B. Young served as the church’s first Sunday School Superintendent.

 In 1967, a new dining/kitchen area, office, additional classrooms, restrooms and nursery facilities were added.
 Renovation of the children’s educational area was done in 1956.

-In 1975, the former National Bank of Commerce presented the church was a set of Schulmerich Carillons which are quite rare and allows music to be placed through outside speakers to many areas of Bemis.
+In 1975, the former National Bank of Commerce presented the church with a set of Schulmerich Carillons which are quite rare and allows music to be placed through outside speakers to many areas of Bemis.
 In 1987, an outstanding sound system was donated by Carl and Val Perkins.
 Mrs. Nell Bingham designated a substantial part of her estate to the church.
 Through the years, many church members and families of the Bemis community have contributed generously to the work and growth of the church and its programs.

-In the early 1900’s, a beautiful two-story house was constructed at the corner of Fifth Street and Massachusetts Street for Mr. J. B. Young, manager of the mill.
-It later became the parsonage for the Church.
+In the early 1900s, a beautiful two-story house was constructed at the corner of Fifth Street and Massachusetts Street for Mr. J. B. Young, manager of the mill.
+It later became the parsonage for the church.
 In 2004, the parsonage was sold to a family in the church.